OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 That was an occasional issue in our `MarkSweep` collector, though not incredibly frequent since a lot of our data remains valid throughout execution: we don't have class unloading, so your `Gc<Class>` pointer will be safe everywhere.
 I used a few ugly hacks for the few parts that struggled with issues like these, and that did the trick.

 Now consider a moving collector: *any* reference not found by GC is now incorrectly pointing to the wrong heap.
-Sneakily, a lot of the time, that's enough to work for longer than you'd think: we don't erase the old heap, so it still contains valid data that you can mistakenly access.
+Sneakily, a lot of the time, that's enough to work for longer than you'd think: we don't erase the old heap[^erase-old-heap], so it still contains valid data that you can mistakenly access.

 Consider a case where you can forget to update *some* pointers to the variable `foo`.
 You can do a `foo = false` operation only to have an `assert foo = true` work just fine shortly afterwards: because you accidentally wrote `false` to where `foo` *was*, on the old heap, while it's actually equal to `true` on the new, correct heap.
 And then if GC happens a second time and swaps both spaces again, your incorrect pointer to `foo` into what was the old heap is now a valid pointer into the current heap, but now to some random data in it and so all hell does break loose.